CPE-OOU/ProjectPulse/README.md

 ## Contributing

 Contributions are welcome!
 Please follow the guidelines provided in the `CONTRIBUTING.md` file (if available) for submitting issues and pull requests.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Feel free to adjust any details to better fit your project or organization’s needs!